 (The National Curriculum in England Framework Document (DfE) 2014)

-- To promote the teaching of numeracy and literacy within all subjects. - · To share good practice within the school. - To evaluate the school curriculum by focusing on curriculum intent, implementation and impact. - To work with other schools to share good practice in order to improve this policy.
+- To promote the teaching of numeracy and literacy within all subjects. - To share good practice within the school. - To work with other schools to share good practice in order to improve this policy.